grafana/explore-traces/src/README.md

 ### Changes

 We do not have a formal proposal process for changes or feature requests.
-If you have a change you would like to see in Explore Logs, please [file an issue](https://github.com/grafana/explore-traces/issues/new) with the necessary details.
+If you have a change you would like to see in Explore Traces, please [file an issue](https://github.com/grafana/explore-traces/issues/new) with the necessary details.

 <!-- To help maximize the impact of your README and improve usability for users, we propose the following loose structure: